 So why am I talking about printers in an article about data backup?
 Am I trying to tell you to print all your data with a dot-matrix printer?

 OK no, drop that printer, this is for fapiaos…

 Forget about those big wheels turning in the background of your favorite 60’s sci-fi movie.
 Today, tapes are robust, self-contained cartridges.
 They can contain massive amounts of data in a small, pocket-sized format.

-The common standard for data tapes is LTO, or Linear Tape-Open, backed by a number of large industry players such as HP, IBM and Quantum.
+The common standard of business backup solutions is to backup data on tape with LTO, or Linear Tape-Open.
+It is backed by a number of large industry players such as HP, IBM and Quantum.
 You may find LTO also called Ultrium, which is its commercial name.

 So, what are they good for?

 The latest format, LTO-8, can hold up to 12TB of data (30TB of total tape capacity if compressed), and the upcoming LTO-9 promises to double that capacity.

 Besides that high capacity, they design LTO for 15 to 30 years of tape archival storage.